-The Hoya burtoniae is a vining epiphyte whose rarity is to the extent that you might be the only one with it in your neighborhood and beyond.
+The Hoya burtoniae of the Apocynaceae family is a vining epiphyte whose rarity is to the extent that you might be the only one with it in your neighborhood and beyond.

 The fuzzy, dark green leaves of the plant beautify each vine and they appear even more beautiful when you display them by hanging them in a basket.